Updated May 27, 2025

-There’s absolutely no doubt that the feminine hygiene industry is making big waves towards sustainability, with the arrival of 100% organic cotton tampons and the introduction of menstrual cups -- but what about the humble sanitary pad?
+There’s no doubt that the feminine hygiene industry is making big waves towards sustainability, with the arrival of 100% organic cotton tampons and the introduction of menstrual cups.
+But what about the humble sanitary pad?

-While it may still seem to sit on the more extreme side of sustainability, women all over the world are starting to come around to the idea of a reusable pad
+While it may still seem to be on the more extreme side of sustainability, menstruators all over the world are starting to embrace the idea of reusable pads.

 Think about it.
-Reusable baby nappies have enjoyed a meteoric rise in popularity over the last decade, not only for environmental reasons but for cost reasons as well.
-Usually, the super absorbent core is concealed by a stay-dry fabric that is totally hygienic and extremely easy to wash -- and nappies have to deal with far more problematic substances than a sanitary pad!
+Reusable baby diapers have enjoyed a meteoric rise in popularity over the last decade, not only for environmental reasons but also for cost reasons.
+Usually, the super absorbent core is concealed by a stay-dry fabric that is totally hygienic and extremely easy to wash.
+And diapers have to deal with far more problematic substances than a sanitary pad!

 So, without further ado, here’s everything you need to know about reusable pads so you can see that they’re not actually that out of the box after all.